Focus: A Sure Sign It’s Not Your Problem – And What Really Is

 Ask yourself, what is the one small thing I can do right now?

-Your life is too important to waste all your time focusing on what you don’t want, so start today to focus on what you do want.
+Your life is too important to waste all your time focusing on what you don’t want, so start today to make it about what you do want.